All Car Badges and Logos With Stars

 Subaru Logo

 The name of the Japanese brand, like the logo, has a special meaning and an interesting history.
 The founder of Subaru, Kenji Kita, wanted to give his brainchild a Japanese name.
-He even organized a contest for the best name but never chose the right one.
-The choice fell on the word “Subaru,” which means “to assemble, to join.”
-It is also used to refer to the Pleiades – celestial bodies in the constellation of Taurus.
-The logo shows six stars of varying sizes in silver color on a blue background.
-Stars have accompanied the company throughout its history, which is not surprising due to the specifics of history.
+He even organized a contest for the best name, but never chose the right one.
+The choice was the word “Subaru,” meaning “to assemble, to join.”
+It is also used to refer to the Pleiades, a star cluster in the constellation Taurus.
+The logo features six silver stars of varying sizes on a blue background.
+Stars have accompanied the company throughout its history, which is unsurprising given its history.
 Only the colors, background, and location have changed.

 Pontiac (USA)